On the uniform Besov regularity of local times of general processes: Introduction and main results

 Consider $(X_t)_{t\in [0,1]}$ an $\R^d$-valued continuous stochastic process, such that $X(0) = 0$.
 Assume that $X$ satisfies the $\alpha$-LND with $\alpha\in (0,1)$, see Definition \ref{alphha LND}.
 Let us state the following hypothesis on $X$:\\ \textbf{H}\; There exists $p_0>\frac{1}{\alpha}$ and $K>0$ such that for all $0\leq s\leq t\leq 1$,

 One can get by the same calculations as in \cite{boufoussi2021local} (see \cite[Remark 5.6]{boufoussi2021local}) that, when $\alpha<\frac{1}{d}$, $X$ has a jointly continuous version of the local time, $L(x,t)$, satisfying almost surely a H\"{o}lder condition of order $\gamma<1-d\alpha$, in the time variable $t$ uniformly in the space variable $x$.
-One of the main aims of this article is to improve this uniform H\"{o}lder continuity of $L(x,\bullet)$ to regularity in the Besov spaces -- we refer to Subsection \ref{subsection1} for some notions on Besov spaces.
+One of the main aims of this article is to improve this uniform H\"{o}lder continuity of $L(x,\bullet)$ to regularity in the Besov spaces---we refer to Subsection \ref{subsection1} for some notions on Besov spaces.
 There are well-known Besov regularity results, in the space variable $x$ for fixed $t$, of the local times $L(x, t)$ of some classical Gaussian and stable processes, e.g. \cite{boufoussi1993temps, boufoussi1999regularite}.
 However, to the best of our knowledge, there is no work in the literature treating the Besov regularity of $L(x,\bullet)$ even for the Gaussian or stable processes.
-To fill this gap, we use the $\alpha$-LND condition to investigate the Besov regularity, in the time variable $t$ uniformly in the space variable $x$, for local times of general processes.
+To fill this gap, we investigate the Besov regularity, in the time variable $t$ uniformly in the space variable $x$ and in $p$ (the index of the Besov space $\mathbf{B}^{\nu}_{p,\infty}(I;\R)$), for local times of continuous general processes that satisfy the $\alpha$-LND condition.
 Our first main result is: \begin{thm} Let $X=(X_t)_{t\in [0,1]}$ be an $\R^d$-valued continuous stochastic process which is $\alpha$-LND with $\alpha\in (0,\frac{1}{d})$.
 Assume also that $X$ verifies \normalfont{\textbf{H}}.
 Denote by $L(x,t)$ the jointly continuous version of the local time of $X$.
 Then, almost surely, for any $1\leq p<\infty$,

 In particular, we have the following Besov regularity

 where $I=[0,1]$, $I(h)=\{x\in I\,;\;x+h\in I\}$, and $L(x,\bullet):t\in I\mapsto L(x,t)$. \end{thm}

 As mentioned above, we know that the regularity of the local time is linked to the irregular behavior of the sample paths of the corresponding process.
 Recall that Adler's theorem, \cite[Theorem 8.7.1]{adler1981geometry}, establishes a connection between the H\"{o}lder continuity, in the time variable $t$ uniformly on the space variable $x$, of the local time and the H\"{o}lder irregularity of its underlying function, as follows: \begin{thm}[Adler] Let $(f(t))_{t\in [0,1]}$ be an $\R^d$-valued continuous function possessing a local time, $L(x,t)$, satisfying: there exist $c$ and $\rho$ positive and finite constants, such that for all $t,t+h\in [0,1]$ and all $|h|<\rho$,